 There are several forms you'll need to attach to the divorce petition.
 These are:

 Note that if you have minor children, you'll have to participate in and complete a parent education program.

-You can find these forms (other than your marriage certificate, obviously) on the court’s website.
+You can find the forms you need to fill out on the court's website.

 Once you've prepared your divorce petition and other documents, you'll have to file them.
 You do that by delivering them to the court clerk of the county where either you or your spouse lives.

-Be aware that when you’re calculating the cost of divorce, Delaware charges filing fees.
-If you can’t afford to pay these fees, you can ask the court to waive them.
-You’ll have to fill out and file yet another form, called an “Affidavit in Support of Application to Proceed in Forma Pauperis.”
-This form is also available on the court’s website.
+When you're estimating how much your divorce will cost, be aware that Delaware charges filing fees.
+If you can't afford to pay these fees, you can ask the court to waive them.
+You'll have to fill out an "Affidavit in Support of Application to Proceed in Forma Pauperis."
+This form is also available on the court's website.

 Once you've prepared and filed your divorce papers, they have to be "served on" (delivered to) your spouse.

 The court clerk will prepare a summons, which notifies the other spouse about the divorce.
 The clerk then sends the summons and petition to the county sheriff for service.
 (Del.
 Fam.
 Court Rules of Civil Proc.
 4(c) and (d); Del.
 Code Ann. tit.13, § 1508.)

 If your spouse doesn't respond to the petition within 20 days of being served, the court can enter a "default."
 This means that the court can grant the relief sought in the petition, without your spouse's participation.